tapyu/c-and-cpp-lessons/README.md

 **What is a build automation tool?**

-A build automation tool is a software tool or system designed to automate the process of converting a software code into executable programs or libraries.
+A [build automation tool][2] is a software tool or system designed to automate the process of converting a software code into executable programs or libraries.
 The primary purpose of a build automation tool is to streamline and simplify the often complex and error-prone process of building software, especially in larger projects with multiple source files and dependencies.

 **What are the main taks done by an automation tool?**